+The use of /Za when code is compiled as C++ is not recommended.
 The /Ze option is deprecated because its behavior is on by default.
-We recommend you use the /Zc (Conformance) compiler options to control specific language extension features.
-For a list of deprecated compiler options, see the Deprecated and Removed Compiler Options section in Compiler Options Listed by Category.
+For a list of deprecated compiler options, see Deprecated and removed compiler options.

 For more information about conformance issues with Visual C++, see Nonstandard Behavior.